 Squaw Valley, home of the 1960 Olympics and outdoor playground of the San Francisco Bay Area, hasn’t always had the reputation for being the most user friendly mountain.
 Poor to non-existent signage, cranky lifties, nude art in the cafeteria and a sense that you didn’t belong there unless you could ski didn’t create a warm, fuzzy environment, despite the motto, “We Care”, that was emblazoned on every uniform.
 But it always had the steeps, and no matter what was going on around the periphery, passionate skiers had all they wanted at the core–plenty of gnarly places to test their mettle.
 Changes over the decades have resulted in a vast improvement in services and the overall guest experience, so now hard core skiers mix with luxury seekers at the lodge, usually well separated on the mountain by virtue of the lifts they choose.
-Bogner suits are plentiful in the stores but you don’t see a lot of them in Chute 75.
-Luckily there is plenty of room for everyone.

 The great Scot Schmidt, one of the early extreme skiers, wrote in the foreword to Squallywood, a Guide to Squaw Valley’s Most Exposed Lines, “Few mountains share the unique terrain characteristics that Squaw Valley USA has to offer: 360 degrees of exposure, ridge lines that run in every direction, big clean cliffs, steep faces, wide open run-outs and great tree spacing throughout the mountain.”
 That pretty much sums up what make Squaw great.